Pain-Brioche/COM3D2-How-to/Use_NPR.md

 ■ Infos inside NPR .mate are edited in exactly the same way and with the same tools as classic .mate
 ■ NPR has an UI that works almost in the same way as AccEx, simply click the NPR icon in your gear menu, and preview your changes before copying them in your .mate
-■ I advise you to know in advance what shader you'll need
+■ I advise you to know in advance what shader you'll need ■ Like for classic .mate you're only need to give info about what you want to change, leaving a field null or deleting it is a viable way of doing things
+■ All textures and maps are like for the main game in .tex format

 ## NPR Shader Types
 You'll notice soone enough that suffixes are logical and will be able to know which one you want on a glimpse